 He made no move.

 I hissed, "I know you've got change.
-Please, give it to her."
-I had to nudge him again, then my husband who was big boned and a full 8 inches taller than most men got up and gave her change.
+Please give it to her."
+I had to nudge him again, but then my husband, who was big-boned and 8 inches taller than most men, got up and gave her the money.

 My husband said, "Hey, man.
 Take it outside.
 You shouldn't be doing that here."